SAP-samples/teched2025-AD161/exercises/ex2/README.md

 ## Exercise 2.7 - Cleanup

-In order to keep things simple, we will again use mocked master-data entities `Flights` and `Supplements` in the remaining exercises.
+In order to keep things simple, you will again use mocked master-data entities `Flights` and `Supplements` in the remaining exercises.

 1. Stop `cds watch` in the xtravels terminal by typing `Ctrl+C`.